by Texas Homesteader

 During the cold winter months I make endless soup that keeps RancherMan & me in hot soup for lunch for about a week and of course the base of that soup is broth.
 Since I make my own broth this week-long menu of soup lunches is incredibly inexpensive yet gives us several nutritious and bone-warming meals.
 And it’s so easy.
 Really, you’re NOT gonna believe how easy this is!

-And here’s my secret: This is the ‘Cook Once, Eat Twice’ method of cooking that I pretty much exclusively utilize here on the ranch.
-Using this method the pans used to cook this meat were only dirtied once and cleaned once, and the oven heated once but we have six additional servings of turkey that’s as close as our freezer to enjoy.
+And here’s my secret: This is the ‘Cook Once, Eat Twice’ method of cooking that I pretty much exclusively utilize here on the homestead.
+Using this method the pans used to cook this meat were only dirtied once and cleaned once, and the oven heated once.
+But we have six additional servings of turkey that’s as close as our freezer to enjoy.
 This makes it easy to have a delicious homemade meal every day! (shhhh….)

 Want More Holiday Cooking Tips & Recipes?